FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

-In the case of software networking, the SUT consists of not only the DUT as a software program processing frames, but also of a server hardware and operating system functions, with server hardware resources shared across all programs and the operating system running on the same server.
+In the case of software networking, the SUT consists of not only the DUT as a software program processing frames, but also of server hardware and operating system functions, with that server hardware resources shared across all programs including the operating system.

 Given that the SUT is a shared multi-tenant environment encompassing the DUT and other components, the DUT might inadvertently